-Most glass collectors will know the eye-catching iridescent glass in the Art Nouveau style (see left) typified by the production of the great glass companies Lötz (or Loetz) in Austria and Tiffany in the US in the late 19thC and early 20thC.
+Most glass collectors will know the eye-catching iridescent glass in the Art Nouveau style (see left) typified by the production of the great glass companies Lötz (or Loetz) in Austria and Tiffany in the US from the 1890s into the early 20thC.
 The recent discovery of the Loetz pattern books in 1989 and work undertaken by collectors and researchers has shown us that much of the glass previously attributed to the company was in fact made by other companies such as Kralik, Pallme-König and Rindskopf.
 This makes sense as it’s business – if a product was successful commercially, other companies naturally would copy it or produce their own variations.
 Work is still being done and new discoveries are still being uncovered, and you can read all about these on the excellent websites loetz.com and kralik-glass.com.

 My good friend the Hungarian glass collector and professor Attila Sik has now added another name to the equation – Leo Valentin Pantocsek.
 A fellow Hungarian, Pantocsek (1812-93) was a medical doctor who received his degree in 1843.
 He became fascinated by the newly developed form of photography known as a daguerrotype and also ended up working in a glass factory owned by Stefan Kuchinka, in Utekac.
 There, in 1850, he developed the hyaloplastik (or hialoplastic) method, which he used for making glass coins that were embedded in glass chalices.
 Admired for their very fine level of detail and sharp pressed lines (right down to individual strands of hair of the person in profile), they won a gold medal at the Paris World Fair in 1855.
 Possibly made using some extension of the photographic daguerrotype process, Pantocsek took the secret of manufacture to his grave and surviving examples are not known.